Logistic support vessel

 A consortium of Fincantieri and Finmeccanica (now Leonardo) was selected by the Organisation for Joint Armament Cooperation (OCCAR) for the construction of a LSS as part of the Italian Navy’s fleet renewal programme.
 The programme further includes building six multi-purpose offshore patrol ships, with an option to build four more, in addition to one transport and landing vessel.

-The ship's bow section is being constructed at Fincantieri's shipyard in Castellammare di Stabia, Italy, while the stern section is being built at Riva Trigoso shipyard in Genoa, Italy.
+The ship’s bow section was constructed at Fincantieri’s shipyard in Castellammare di Stabia, Italy, while the stern section was built at Riva Trigoso shipyard in Genoa, Italy.

-Upon completion in Q3 2017, both units will be transferred and fitted out at Muggiano shipyard floating dock in La Spezia, Italy, to form a LSS.
+Both units were fitted out at Muggiano shipyard floating dock in La Spezia, Italy, to form a LSS.

-The launching ceremony of the ship is expected to take place at the end of this year.
+The launching ceremony of the ship took place at the Muggiano (La Spezia) facility of the Naval Integrated shipyard, Italy, in June 2018.
 First sea trials are planned for the second quarter of 2018, while sea acceptance trials are scheduled for later in the same year.
 The logistics support platform is expected to be delivered to the Italian Navy in February 2019.

 The vessel will be able to embark up to eight residential and healthcare modules.
-A 30t capacity crane will be fitted to lift cargo into and out of ships.
+A 30t capacity crane will be fitted to lift cargo in and out of ships.

 The Vulcano will have a hangar towards the stern to house and maintain up to two EH101 Merlin utility helicopters.
 A flight will be placed next to the hangar to allow take-off and landing of a NH90 multi-role helicopter or an EH101 Merlin utility helicopter.

-Self-defence for the LSS from surface targets is provided by two 25mm remotely controlled machine guns.
+Self-defence for the LSS from surface targets is provided by two 25mm remote-controlled machine guns.
 The LSS can be optionally fitted with a 76mm main gun to engage air and surface targets.

 A modular, reconfigurable combat management system is installed to provide command and control for the onboard weapons and sensors.
 It also assists operators in situational awareness, planning and decision-making functions.